hipe/tmx/pho-doc/README.md

-These questions have affinity with the relatively recent idea of _Information Architecture_, but they have probably been asked as long as humankind has had narrative.
-(Did the village elder, telling stories around the fire, wonder if their rambling narrative was too long or incoherent?
-I bet they did, and I bet I share a good portion of their DNA..)
+These questions have affinity with the relatively recent idea of _Information Architecture_, but they have probably been asked as long as humankind has had narrative: Did the village elder, telling stories around the fire, wonder if their rambling narrative was too long or incoherent?
+I bet they did, and I bet I share a good portion of their DNA…